Anku-yadav-001/60-Days-Evaluation-2/README.md

 An input box for email (focus should be on this input box as soon as the page loads).
 An input box for password.
 A login button that makes a POST request to the login API endpoint API Docs.
 If the request is successful, it will redirect to the Home Page.
 If the request is unsuccessful, it will display an error message.
-The successful response returns a token, which can be saved in the AuthContext.
-Maintain a context to keep track of isLoggedIn, token, and email.
+The successful response returns a `token`, which can be saved in the `AuthContext`.
+Maintain a context to keep track of `isLoggedIn`, `token`, and `email`.